krecejac/semestral_python/app/README.md

 ### Challenges and problems.
 It was a great challenge for me to bring something new to this big projects and I hope I managed to build something creative, which i believe i did.
 It was very tedious to tweak each number so my noise generation works the intended way.
 All noise generation projects come down to tweaking small numbers, because each implementation of code has it's own interval of parameters that have to be tweaked individually.
 There is no universal number or parameter to create "nice" noise.
 In point I had to change numbers in the second decimal places for it to work the way I liked.

 ## How to Run the Project
-In the same directory this README.md file is located you can find the "main.py" file.
+In the same folder as this README.md file is located run the following command:
+"source venv/bin/activate".
+This will run up the virtual environment.
+If for any reason you wanted to creat your own virtual environment, the file "requirements.txt" has all the important modules in a list.

+If you activated the virtual environment write the simply program "python3 main.py" which will start the whole app.The graphical interface wil appear in which you can tweak individual parameters for your liking and then press the "Generate island!" and wait for the result image.The interface is very intuitive.
+But if you are for any reason lost the manual is written in the next section.
 If you want to run pytest, simply write "pytest" in this folder.
-Run the python3 main.py in terminal and all of the other modules will run up.
-The graphical interface will appear in which you can tweak individual parameters for your liking and then press the "Generate island!" and wait for the result image.
-The interface is very intuitive.
-But if you are for any reason lost the parameters work like this:
+If you want to quit the program, just close the tkinter window.
 ## Configurations & How to Use
 Octaves - the number of levels of detail you want you perlin noise to have.
 Adds a new layer of detail to the surface.
 Persistence - number that determines how much each octave contributes to the overall shape (adjusts amplitude).